c444roline/dxc-ai-maintenance-assistant/README.md

 The DXC AI Maintenance Assistant is an AI-powered chatbot designed to assist water bottle manufacturers in identifying and troubleshooting problems with their bottles, machinery, and production processes.
 By leveraging Natural Language Processing (NLP), Retrieval Augmented Generation (RAG), and preprocessed manual data, the assistant offers real-time advice based on textual input.

 ### Future Vision
-In future iterations, the assistant will incorporate computer vision to visually identify issues in manufacturing, enhancing its ability to solve real-time production problems.
+In future iterations, we hope to incorporate computer vision to visually identify issues in manufacturing, enhancing its ability to solve real-time production problems.

 ---